 Dominique is an experienced medical leader and a Consultant in Public Health Medicine by background.
-She has worked extensively across healthcare for 17 years in leadership, management and advisory roles for provider and commissioner organisations, academic institutions, national bodies, management consultancy, charities and think tanks.
+She has worked extensively across healthcare for 18 years in leadership, management and advisory roles for provider and commissioner organisations, academic institutions, national bodies, management consultancy, charities and think tanks.

-She holds a Masters degree in Public Health, is a Fellow of the Faculty of Public Health and has previously undertaken a Darzi Fellowship in Clinical Leadership.
+Dominique’s expertise includes clinical leadership, quality improvement and population health improvement.
+She holds a master’s degree in Public Health and is a Fellow of the Faculty of Public Health.
+She has previously undertaken a Darzi Fellowship in Clinical Leadership and served as a NExT Director on the Board of a large London teaching hospital.
 She is Associate Editor for BMJ Leader Journal and is currently undertaking an Executive MBA at Henley Business School.
 She also continues her NHS role as Associate Medical Director at Imperial College Healthcare NHS Trust.